 Transport is one of the most polluting sectors in the UK.
 But holidaying closer to home can make a big impact on your carbon footprint.
 One short return flight can account for 10% of your yearly carbon emissions, and long-haul flights can completely determine your carbon impact.

 If you have the time you can usually get trains to European destinations to cut your carbon footprint.
 Get creative and try to find alternate ways to travel.

 If you do choose to go abroad and are looking to see the local wildlife, keep in mind how to go about it ethically.

 Attractions that involve you being able to pet, hold or feed animals for money are generally a no-go.
 Be wary of attractions involving any unnatural interactions with animals.
 As a rule: observe animals from afar in their natural habitat and look to support local conservation projects.

 Volunteer for clean-ups in your community or with a wildlife/conservation charity, there are so many different things you can do.
 It is a great way to meet new people and get out and about.
 Volunteering always gives you a feeling of happiness knowing you have done something amazing.

 7. Buy Local Products

 Where possible, buy local produce.
-This saves all the pollution incurred by transporting goods long distance.
+This saves all the pollution incurred by transporting goods long distances.
 Plus, they will be fresher, and you know the origin.

 8. Say No to Plastic Carrier Bags